-For the years ended September 30, 2022, 2021 and 2020, the Company recognized a provision for taxes of \$4.6 million, zero and zero, respectively, on unrealized appreciation on investments by the Taxable Subsidiary.
+For the years ended September 30, 2023, 2022 and 2021, the Company recognized a provision for taxes of \$(2.8) million, \$4.6 million and zero, respectively, on unrealized appreciation on investments by the Taxable Subsidiary.
 The provision for taxes on unrealized appreciation on investments is the result of netting (i) the expected tax liability on gains from sales of investments and (ii) the expected tax benefit from the use of losses in the current year.
-As of September 30, 2022 and 2021, \$4.6 million and zero, respectively, was accrued as a deferred tax liability on the Consolidated Statements of Assets and Liabilities relating to unrealized gain on investments held by the Taxable Subsidiary.
-During the years ended September 30, 2022 and 2021, the Company paid \$1.2 million and zero, respectively, in taxes on realized gains on the sale of investments held by the Taxable Subsidiary which were offset by subsequently realized losses, resulting in a \$1.2 million prepaid tax asset as of September 30, 2022 included under prepaid expenses and other assets in the consolidated statement of assets and liabilities.
+As of September 30, 2023 and 2022, \$1.8 million and \$4.6 million, respectively, was accrued as a deferred tax liability on the Consolidated Statements of Assets and Liabilities relating to unrealized gain on investments held by the Taxable Subsidiary.
+As of September 30, 2023 and 2022, \$0.3 million and zero, respectively, the Company recognized a provision for taxes on realized gain on investments held by the Taxable Subsidiary.
+During the years ended September 30, 2023 and 2022, the Company paid zero and \$1.2 million, respectively, in taxes on realized gains on the sale of investments held by the Taxable Subsidiary which were offset by subsequently realized losses, resulting in a \$1.2 million prepaid tax asset as of September 30, 2023 included under prepaid expenses and other assets in the consolidated statement of assets and liabilities.